Psyhackological/HeartBeat/README.md

 It's important to note that the dataset itself and its characteristics, such as the distribution of classes, feature relationships, and noise, can also influence the model's performance.
 Additionally, the choice of hyperparameters and the training/validation data split can impact the accuracies.
 It is common to experiment with different models, hyperparameters, and evaluation metrics to identify the best-performing model for a specific task.

 ##### Plot with model accuracies

 An accuracies model plot is used to compare the performance of different machine learning algorithms or models.
 It provides a visual representation of the accuracy achieved by each model, allowing you to assess their relative effectiveness in making predictions.

 The plot displays the different machine learning models on the x-axis, while the y-axis represents the corresponding accuracy scores.
 Each model is represented by a bar, line, or other graphical element, with the height or position indicating its accuracy value.

 ![Accuracies model plot](https://i.imgur.com/5LE5rDG.png)

-## Explaining the components in the classification report:
+## Explaining the components in the classification report

 1. Precision:

     - Precision is the proportion of true positive predictions out of all positive predictions made by the model.
     - It measures the model's ability to avoid false positives, i.e., correctly identifying the positive class.
     - A high precision indicates that the model has a low rate of false positives.

 2. Recall (also known as sensitivity or true positive rate):

     - Recall is the proportion of true positive predictions out of all actual positive samples in the dataset.